KorfLab/Milk-DNase-Seq-Project/README_RNA-Seq_analysis.md

   --mate-std-dev        -> standard deviation of distance between read pairs

-Use `wrapper3.pl` script in `/share/tamu/Analysis/RNA-Seq_FASTQ_files` directory to submit `run_tophat.sh` script to job scheduler.
+Use `wrapper3.pl` script in `/share/tamu/Code/` directory to submit `run_tophat.sh` script to job scheduler.
 This should create new output directories in `/share/tamu/Analysis/TopHat_output` (one directory for each of the 31 samples).
+This requires having symbolic links in the `TopHat_output` directory to all of the \*.processed.fastq files in `/share/tamu/Analysis/RNA-Seq_FASTQ_files`.

-Reminder, this run is not going to use the singles files.
+Reminder, this run is *not* going to use the singles files.
 We may wish to return to these later when looking to improve gene annotations.

 All but one job failed with 'MemoryError' so I resubmitted with a request for 8 GB RAM per thread and instructed TopHat and qsub to just use one thread per process.
 Qsub commands looked like this:

 ```bash
 qsub -S /bin/bash -pe threaded 1 -l h_vmem=8G -M keith\@bradnam.co -m be -N krb_tophat_run /share/tamu/Code/run_tophat.sh L478_C4K66ACXX-7-ID10_1_sequence_processed.fastq L478_C4K66ACXX-7-ID10_2_sequence_processed.srr /share/tamu/Analysis/TopHat_output/L478_C4K66ACXX-7-ID10
 ```

+I removed the symbolic links after TopHat had finished running.
+A script `/share/tamu/Code/count_high_quality_tophat_matches.pl` can be run in the `TopHat_output` directory to count how many 'high-quality' matches there are in each SAM output file (i.e. MAPQ score == 50 (unique match) and all read pairs are concordantly aligned).

 # Generate count data